Digantasaha123/NFS-Manager/README.md

 ## 📖 Introduction

-The **Network File System (NFS)** is a protocol that allows files to be accessed and shared across multiple systems over a network as if they were local files.
+The **Network File System (NFS)** allows files to be accessed and shared across multiple systems over a network as if they were local files.
 This project provides a comprehensive guide for configuring an NFS server and client, focusing on file synchronization, secure sharing, and scalability.
 The setup aims to demonstrate NFS concepts, enabling users to explore real-world networking challenges and solutions.

 ---